 What’s Your Reset Music?

-What do you actually listen to when you need to cheer up?
+What do you actually listen to when you need a lift?

 Are you digging into old favorites from decades ago, or are you still discovering new stuff?
 Do you need energy, or do you need calm?
 Do you have a go-to playlist, or do you just search until something clicks?

-Some people retreat into nostalgia when things get heavy.
+Some people go back to old favorites when things get heavy.
 Others need fresh sounds.
 Some need lyrics that say exactly what they’re feeling.
 Others need instrumental tracks that just let them breathe.

 My collection is a mix: electronic tracks that keep me energized, older stuff that brings back good memories, random discoveries that surprised me.
 All of it works at different times for different reasons.